 This week’s smart habit: Retirement Income Strategy

 Why it’s important: Funding retirement is arguably as important as knowing when to retire.
 Yet most don’t give it much thought.
-That’s unfortunate because how retirement is funded can determine spending level and duration as well as the amount of risk you are willing to tolerate to support spending.
+That’s unfortunate because how retirement is funded can determine spending level and duration and the amount of risk you are willing to tolerate to support spending.
 The two most common approaches are Probability-based and Safety-first.
 A Probability-based approach generates income by liquidating investments (401(k)s, IRAs) through timely systematic withdrawals.
 This approach has its drawbacks, namely market volatility, as asset value can go up or down depending on market performance resulting in spending cuts and prematurely running out of money.
-The Safety-first approach uses secure income sources such as Social Security, pensions, and annuities that are immune to market performance to create more stable income to meet essential spending needs resulting in reduced volatility and guaranteed income
+The Safety-first approach uses secure income sources such as Social Security, pensions, and annuities immune to market performance to create more stable income to meet essential spending needs, resulting in reduced volatility and guaranteed income.

 Have a Question?
 Want to chat about it?